-Charme du Hautbois was formed in 2013 by Mark Baigent and Nathaniel Harrison to explore forgotten treasures for oboe and bassoon from the 19th and early 20th centuries using piano, harp or strings as accompaniment.
+Charme du Hautbois was formed in 2013 by Mark Baigent and Nathaniel Harrison to explore forgotten treasures for oboe and bassoon from the late 18th,19th and early 20th centuries using piano, harp or strings as accompaniment.

-Both players are highly accomplished chamber and orchestral musicians in the early music field, regularly performing with the Gabrieli Consort, Kings Consort, English Baroque Soloists, Orchestre Revolutionaire et Romantique both in the UK and abroad.
+Both players are highly accomplished chamber and orchestral musicians in the early music field, regularly performing with the Gabrieli Consort, Kings Consort, English Baroque Soloists, Orchestre Revolutionaire et Romantique, Mozartists, Hanover Band and London Handel Orchestra both in the UK and abroad

-As chamber musicians, they are both highly experienced with appearances with the Orchestra of the Age of Enlightenment, Denner Ensemble, Pipers 3 oboe trio at music clubs, festivals and on Radios 3, 4 and Classic FM.
+As chamber musicians, they are both highly experienced with appearances with the Orchestra of the Age of Enlightenment, Hanover Band, Denner Ensemble, and Pipers 3 oboe trio at music clubs, festivals and on Radios 3, 4 and Classic FM.

 'How often do you hear a whole programme of music that you've never head, played on instruments

 that you've never heard and find the entire experience bewithching!'